 In turbulent times, it is easy for wellbeing habits and behaviours to fall by the wayside.
 We may find ourselves forgetting to eat, cutting down on sleep, being distracted from the ones we love, and running on adrenaline.
 While this might feel doable for a day or two, operating like this for longer can cause severe consequences for our bodies and brains - without us even realising.

-With the effects of COVID-19 likely to continue into the medium term, with the lurking chance that they may ramp up further, we need to act as if we are in a marathon, and not a sprint.
+With the aftermath of Cyclone Gabrielle likely to continue into the medium term, we need to act as if we are in a marathon, and not a sprint.
 This means thinking of enduring and sustaining our performance - and our psychological resilience - rather than quick fixes.